 - 1. Primary Metabolism: A Mechanistic Approach by J. Staunton, Oxford University Press, 1978. - 2.
 Secondary Metabolism by J. Mann, Oxford University Press, Oxford, 1980. - 3.
 Natural Product Chemistry A mechanistic, Biosynthetic and Ecological Approach by Kurt B. G. Torssell, Swadish Pharmaceutical Society, 1997. - 4.
 Principles of Biochemistry by A. L. Lehninger, CBS Publishers, New Delhi. - 5.
 Fundamental of Biochemistry by D. Voet, J.G.
 Voet and C.W.
-Pratt, John Willey & Sons Inc., New York,1999.
+Pratt, John Willey & Sons Inc., New York, 1999.

-Sr. No. On completing the course, students will be able to CO1 Draw structures of monosaccharides, disaccharides and polysaccharides and learn their functions.
-CO2 Draw the structures of amino acids and proteins.
-CO3 Learn general and advanced methods of structural elucidation and chemistry of important natural products such as steroids, alkaloids, Porphyrins, Nucleic acids, Peptides, antibiotics and prostaglandins.
+S. No. On completing the course, CO1 Students will be able to draw structures of monosaccharides, disaccharides and polysaccharides and learn their functions.
+CO2 Students will be capable of drawing the structures of amino acids and proteins.

-CO4 Study biosynthesis and chemistry of terpenoids CO5 Become familiar with reagents used in organic synthesis and structure elucidation.
+CO3 Learn general as well as advanced methods of structural elucidation and chemistry of important natural products such as steroids, alkaloids, Porphyrins, Nucleic acids, Peptides, antibiotics and prostaglandins.
+CO4 Study biosynthesis and chemistry of terpenoids CO5 Students become familiar with reagents used in organic synthesis and structure elucidation.

 M.Sc.
-Chemistry (Semester- III)
+Chemistry (Semester- III) CHE 533 Physical Chemistry-III